nehaljwani/team.exiv2.org/book/IMaEA.md

 #### src/getopt.cpp

-The command-line handler getopt() is used by the exiv2 command-line program and by samples/metacopy.cpp, samples/getopt-test.cpp and samples/toexv.cpp.
+The command-line handler getopt() is used by the Exiv2 command-line application and by samples/metacopy.cpp, samples/getopt-test.cpp and samples/toexv.cpp.
 In the early days of Exiv2, getopt() was provided by the C-runtime library.
 When support for msvc was added, the code in src/getopt.cpp was added.
 Relying on the C-runtime library revealed differences between platforms and between platforms and src/getopt.cpp.
 It was decided to ensure consistent behaviour to use src/getopt.cpp on all platforms.

 #### src/version.cpp